ATNF/askapsdp/README.txt

 ------------------------------------------------------------------------------
 %% rbuild -h
-Usage: rbuild [options] <package_path>
+Usage: rbuild [options] [<package_path>]

-The ASKAP build command for users/developers.
-It handles dependencies and performs updates from subversion.
-Note - the subversion update only applies to the following TARGETs [doc, extract, install, release].
+This is the main ASKAPsoft build command for developers.
+It can handle dependencies, subversion updates and changes to the build system.
+There are two types of build targets: recursive [install, stage, release, signature] and non-recursive [clean, doc, format, pylint, functest, test].
+The non-recursive targets only apply to the current package, while recursive targets are applies to all dependencies of the current package.
+The recursive behaviour may be overidden with appropriate flag.
+The default <package_path> is the current directory.

 Options:
+  -h, --help            show this help message and exit -a, --autobuild       autobuild mode where dependencies/packages are
+                        computed once.
+  -d, --debug           do not run the actual package building command.
-  -h, --help            show this help message and exit -n, --no-update       do not perform subversion update -q, --quiet           do not show all builder output [default=True] -v, --verbose         show all builder output
+  -f, --force           force building of packages ignoring NO_BUILD files -q, --quiet           do not show all builder output. [default=True] -v, --verbose         show all builder output
+  -n, --no-update       no svn updates, rebuild of myself or Tools rebuild.
+                        Equivalent to "-S -M -T"
+  -N, --no-recursive-update
+                        no svn updates, rebuild of myself, Tools rebuild or recursion.
+Equivalent to "-S -M -T -R -v" or "python build.py TARGET"
   -p EXTRAOPTS, --pass-options=EXTRAOPTS
-                        pass on package specific build options, e.g. 'mpi=1' -t TARGET, --target=TARGET
+                        pass on package specific build options, e.g. "mpi=1" or specific functional tests e.g "-t functest -p functests/mytest.py"
+  -t TARGET, --target=TARGET
-                        select TARGET from: clean, format, functest, pylint, test, doc, extract, install, release [default=install]
+                        select TARGET from: install, stage, release,
+                        signature, clean, doc, format, pylint, functest, test [default=install] --release-name=RELEASE_NAME
+                        The name of the staging directory and the release tarball

-  Internal Options:
+  Advanced Options:
-    Caution: The following options are for scripts internal use only.
-Use these options at your own risk.
+    Caution: Use these options at your own risk.

-    --update-myself     [default=True]
+    -M, --no-build-myself
+                        do not rebuild myself (rbuild)
+    -P, --no-parallel   do not do parallel builds of packages -R, --no-recursion  do not apply target recursively -S, --no-svn-update
+                        do not perform subversion update
+    -T, --no-tools      do not rebuild Tools
+    -V, --no-virtualenv
+                        do not include virtualenv in a release

 ------------------------------------------------------------------------------

 rbuild system
 =============
 The rbuild system is the infrastructure underlying the rbuild command.
-At the package level it can be run via the command
+At the package level it can be run via the rbuild script or calling the build.py files directly.
+In this case there is no recursive building.

-rbuild -h
-Usage: rbuild [options] <package_path>

-The ASKAP build command for users/developers.
-It handles dependencies and performs updates from subversion.
-Note - the subversion update only applies to the following TARGETs [doc, extract, install, stage, release, signature, symlink].

-Options:
-  -h, --help            show this help message and exit -n, --no-update       do not perform subversion update -q, --quiet           do not show all builder output [default=True] -v, --verbose         show all builder output
-  -N, --no-virtualenv   do not include virtualenv in a release --no-parallel         Disable parallel build of packages for build tools
-                        which allow this (e.g. -jN in make/scons).
-The default is to use N+1 processes where N is the number of CPUs.
-  -p EXTRAOPTS, --pass-options=EXTRAOPTS
-                        pass on package specific build options, e.g. 'mpi=1' --release-name=RELEASE_NAME
-                        The name of the staging directory and the release tarball.
-  -t TARGET, --target=TARGET
-                        select TARGET from: clean, format, functest, pylint, test, doc, extract, install, stage, release,
-                        signature, symlink [default=install]

-  Internal Options:
-    Caution: The following options are for scripts internal use only.
-Use these options at your own risk.

-    --update-myself     [default=True]

-Alternatively can use:
+e.g.
 python build.py [-q|-x] <target>

 It provides the following command-line options